 A video put out by the Chi Institute does an excellent job of explaining veterinary acupuncture and TCVM in general.

 For additional information, PetMD also discusses the benefits of acupuncture for dogs and cats that includes stimulated blood flow and oxygenation of the muscles, relaxation of the pet’s muscles, and much more.
-For more information or to schedule an appointment with Dr. Lori, call the Animal Hospital of Sussex County at (973)579-1155.
+For more information or to schedule an appointment with Dr. Walker, call the Animal Hospital of Sussex County at (973)579-1155.